The History of Old St. Joseph Church and St. Norbert College Parish

 Hardwood floors complete the “natural” feeling of the environment.
 New windows allow for more natural lighting and yet highlight the original stained glass windows.
 New artwork includes the font, stations of the cross, the altar and ambo, the processional cross and a statue of Joseph and Mary.
 The renovated church also includes state-of-the-art lighting and sound systems and a custom Rodgers organ.

 Today, efforts are being made to address the exterior environment of the church by enhancing the outdoor gathering areas at the two entrances to the church.
 Old St. Joseph Church remains a house of worship wherein worshipers offer their full and active participation at each liturgical experience.
-Today, over three hundred eighty families, twenty-one hundred students and any number of guests are welcome at morning and evening Sunday Masses and liturgical and prayerful experiences throughout the week.
+Today, more than 380 families, 2,200 students and any number of guests are welcome at morning and evening Sunday Masses and liturgical and prayerful experiences throughout the week.